 Federation projects such as cooperative purchases (of items such as scales and canning jars) were popular in the early years, but even more so were educational programs such as the “Vendor Exchange Program,” offering new marketers the opportunity to work as helpers at the stands of more experienced farmers as “apprentices” to learn the ropes.
 MFFM also worked with the Maine Department of Agriculture to update their educational materials

 In 2010 market members around the state began to discuss reviving the Federation in a more active capacity.
 The Agricultural Trades Show was again a focus for these discussions.
 Thanks to a USDA Farmers’ Market Promotion Program grant, in 2011 MFFM hired its first full-time staffer, Colleen Hanlon-Smith.
 As Executive Director, Colleen established an MFFM office in the Mill at Freedom Falls, and rapidly developed effective partnerships with a range of organizations.

 When Colleen decided to focus her attention on direct sales and marketing (moving to a leadership position at the Unity Food Hub), she turned over the reigns of MFFM to Leigh Hallett, who took over as ED in June of 2014.
-The organization continued to grow in 2015 with the hiring of Emily Buswell as administrative assistant (part time) and Emilie Knight as SNAP Program Coordinator.
+In 2018, Leigh left MFFM to join the Maine Department of Agriculture, Conservation, and Forestry.

-MFFM is incorporated as a nonprofit with the State of Maine, with a Board of Directors that meets monthly from October through April.
-The organization currently has offices in central Maine (Pittsfield), and serves markets all over the state.
+MFFM is a 501c3 nonprofit, with a Board of Directors that meets monthly from October through April.
+The organization currently operates remotely, from home offices in Southern Maine and the Bangor area, and serves markets all over the state.